Comparative Health Law

-The course will inform students about a subject that is an important and continual focus of public policy.
+In this course, students will explore will a subject that is an important and continual focus of public policy.
 A course in Comparative Health Law is always timely because of the central importance of health to individual fulfillment and the substantial economic contribution the health care sector makes in many regions.
-In addition, this course aims to tap into the visibility that the topic of health reform has gained in the United States with the passage of the Affordable Care Act in 2010, the attention focused on the Supreme Court’s decision in National Federation of Independent Business v.
-Sebelius in 2012 upholding the law in the face of a constitutional challenge, and the federal and state approaches to implementing the provisions of the ACA.
-Sicko, the motion picture produced by Michael Moore, the independent film Escape Fire, and several PBS documentaries, have raised the profile of these issues.
-Similarly, recent changes in the approach to delivering primary care, hospital, and retail pharmacy services have injected some limited market approaches into the delivery of health care services in Sweden, and governments providing health insurances or services as part of robust social insurance systems are struggling to control costs and eliminate disparities.
+In addition, this course aims to tap into the visibility that the topic of health reform has gained in the United States with the passage of the Affordable Care Act in 2010, the efforts to implement the statute, and the continuing legal challenges and attempts to amend the law.
 A course in Comparative Health Law offers opportunities for U.S. and Swedish students to consider the cultural, political, economic, and demographic differences that influence approaches to health law and policy.
-This course also will consider how the structure and philosophies of legal and regulatory systems influence health care systems and all the institutions and individuals who participate.
+For example, a recent petition from a Swedish manufacturer of smokeless tobacco products to the U.S. Food and Drug Administration offers an opportunity to explore the different approaches to regulation of such substances.
+The public health crisis engendered by the Ebola epidemic also provides an opportunity to examine the capacities of national health systems, international structures for responding, and the technological capacities to protect and improve public health.
+This course will also consider how the structure and philosophies of legal and regulatory systems influence health care systems and all the institutions and individuals who participate.
 A subject with which every person has some experience, health law provides rich opportunities for comparative legal and policy analysis and cross-cultural exchange of ideas.

 Comparative Criminal Procedure: The U.S., Sweden and the Right to Privacy

 Judge Isaac Borenstein (Ret.), Visiting Lecturer in Law